Our Natural Core Active

 Carragenix™ gel technology uses lambda carrageenan (L-CRG) as its core ingredient.

-iota carageenan
+iota carrageenan

-lambda carageenan
+lambda carrageenan

-Viral Efficacy of Lambda Carageenan
+Viral Impact of Lambda Carrageenan

-Viral Efficacy of Lambda Carageenan
+Viral Impact of Lambda Carrageenan

 The sulfate groups are what create the virus trapping mechanism - making lambda the most efficient variant of all with 3 groups present.
 The strength of lambda variant was documented by Abbott Laboratories in their 1997 patent #5,658,893 titled “Method for inhibition of rotavirus infection with carrageenan.”